A data management system for machine learning research of tokamak: System design

 If the sequences of the train set were shuffled randomly before mini-batch generation, mini-batch's minimum and maximum sequence lengths would be very different.
 As a result, the GPU would do useless work for processing the meaningless padding tails of shorter sequences.
-Additionally, the too-long sequence with a bit bigger batch size would cause overflowed easily due to the GPU memory capacity limit.
-Specifically, using the same mini-batch size for long sequences input as for short sequences input will take up more GPU memory than expected.
-We developed a customized bucketing backend to optimize the batch training to overcome this flaw and reduce training time.
-All sequences was partitioned to $B$ buckets by the lengths.
+Additionally, the long sequences with a bit bigger batch size would reach GPU memory capacity limit.Specifically, using the same mini-batch size for long sequences input as for short sequences input takes up more GPU memory than expected.
+We develop a customized bucketing generator backend to optimize the batch training to overcome this flaw and reduce training time.
+The entire sequence data set is partitioned into $B$ buckets by the lengths, where each bucket contains data with a similar sequence length.
 Let $S_{i}=\left\{ s_{j_{1}},s_{j_{2}},\ldots s_{j_{k_{i}}}\right\} $.
 For every bucket, we perform the mini-batch training with different batch sizes.
 The processing time of the whole set is expressed as:

-The sequences within every bucket were shuffled randomly.
-And then, the sequences were generated batch sequences batch-by-batch.
+The sequences within every bucket are shuffled randomly.
+And then, the sequences are generated batch sequences batch-by-batch.
 To train batchwise with a batch size $M$, we need M independent shot discharge sequences of the same bucket to feed to the GPU.
-Zeros padded the different length discharge sequences to the same length.
-We did this by using M processes to read sequence data in parallel.
-The M sequences were fed to a buffer first to solve the problem of GPU and CPU speed mismatch since data from HDF5 files are read through a CPU.
+Zeros pad the different length discharge sequences to the same length.
+We do this by using M processes to read sequence data in parallel.
+The M sequences are fed to a buffer first to solve the problem of GPU and CPU speed mismatch since data from HDF5 files are read through a CPU.